-In January 2016 the Medical Technologies Evaluation Programme was considering the need to review this guidance.
-To register as a stakeholder please contact us at email@example.com.
+In January 2016 the Medical Technologies Evaluation Programme commenced the review of this guidance, to register as a stakeholder please contact us at firstname.lastname@example.org.

 NICE has developed medical technology guidance on the VeriQ system for assessing graft flow during coronary artery bypass graft surgery.